fugue/regula/README.md

 ### Locally producing a report

-In some cases, you may want to produce the steps that Regula performs manually.
+In some cases (such as development and testing), you may want to manually reproduce the steps that Regula performs automatically.
 If that is something you want to step through, this section is for you.

 We first need to obtain a JSON-formatted terraform plan.
 In order to do get